mesosphere/dcos-docs-site/pages/1.13/installing/evaluation/aws/aws-remote-region/index.md

 navigationTitle: AWS Multi-Region Support
 menuWeight: 1
 enterprise: true
+model: /1.13/installing/evaluation/include/data.yml
+render: mustache
 ---
 This guide expects that you already have a running DC/OS cluster based on Universal Installer `0.2`.
-To learn more about running DC/OS with the Universal Installer have a look into the [Guide for DC/OS on AWS using the Universal Installer](/1.13/installing/evalation/aws/).
+To learn more about running DC/OS with the Universal Installer have a look into the [Guide for DC/OS on AWS using the Universal Installer](/{{ model.folder_version }}/installing/evalation/aws/).

 You will learn how to place additional infrastructure into a AWS remote region.
 Remote regions will be connected to each other by using the [AWS VPC Peering Feature](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html).